Beautiful Oblivion: Promotion

 On May 3, 2019, the band released the album's lead single, "Tapping Out".
 The music video for the song premiered June 26, 2019.
 The album's announcement was on August 11, 2019, and the second single, "Drink About It", was released accompanied with its music video the following day.
 A third single, "Flexin'", a 2 minute and 26 second disco-inspired pop and funk metal song, was released on September 27, along with its music video.
 On October 3, Rise Records hosted a live stream album listening party with members of the band giving commentary on the album's tracks.

 The band toured as support on American rock band I Prevail's Trauma North American tour, from April 24 to August 9, 2019.
-The Beautiful Oblivion Tour is set to begin in the United Kingdom from October 7 to 17, with support from Lotus Eater, and will continue in North America from November 7 to December 15, 2019, with support from Polyphia, Sleep Token, and Lil Aaron.
+The Beautiful Oblivion Tour took place in the United Kingdom from October 7 to 17, with support from Lotus Eater, and continued in North America from November 7 to December 15, 2019, with support from Polyphia, Sleep Token, and Lil Aaron.

 On December 12, 2019, it was revealed that Issues would embark on Dance Gavin Dance's headlining 2020 spring tour with Animals As Leaders, Veil of Maya and Royal Coda in March and April.
 This tour was later postponed due to the COVID-19 pandemic.

 On November 20, 2020, Issues released the instrumental version of the album on all streaming media and digital download platforms.